Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-strategy.md

 Separate national efforts can work against one another.

 **Action**
-Combine political, economic, informational, and military means under one strategy.
+Combine political, economic, informational, and military means into a single strategy.

 **Outcome**
 Every instrument supports the same national purpose.